-All four-year degree candidates must complete at least 30 credit hours of study at UM-Presque Isle in order to receive their degree.
-For B.A. degrees, 12 of these credits must be in the major and 18 credits must be upper level.
-For B.S. degrees, 3 of these credits must be in the major and 12 credits must be upper level.
+All four-year degree candidates must complete at least 30 credit hours of study through UM-Presque Isle in order to receive a baccalaureate degree.
+At least 12 of these credits must be in the major and at least 9 of these 12 must be at the upper level (300-level or above).

-All two-year degree programs require 15 credit hours completed at UM-Presque Isle.
+All two-year degree programs require 15 credits completed at UM-Presque Isle.